sagebind/rote/README.md

     rote -f my/Rotefile debug

-See the `default "debug"` at the end of the file?
+See the `default "debug"` near the top?
 That sets the default task to `debug`.
 When `rote` is run without a task name, it assumes the "default" task should be run.
 To run the "debug" task then, we can just run

     rote